-Suddenly faced with an unexplainable spike in Associate turnover, Ephraim McDowell Health realized they had a major problem facing the health system.
+Suddenly faced with an unexplainable spike in employee turnover, Ephraim McDowell Health realized they had a major problem facing the health system.
 The Senior Leadership Team realized they needed a deep-rooted plan to understand its organizational strengths and opportunities for improvement.
-EMH wanted to improve Associate retention to decrease turnover and its associated costs, as well as attract new top talent.
+EMH wanted to improve employee retention to decrease turnover and its associated replacement costs, as well as attract new top talent.

 Ephraim McDowell Health